 Abingdon Community Fridge

-The Abingdon Community Fridge is running but, in response to social distancing and low food supplies, they are having volunteer manned sessions only and open for one hour 10:30 to 11:30 on Tuesdays, Wednesdays, Thursdays and Saturdays.
-The situation changes from day to day so do keep checking their Facebook page.
+The Abingdon Community Fridge is running but, in response to social distancing and low food supplies, they are having volunteer manned sessions only and open Mondays (including Bank Holiday) from 6-7 pm and Wednesdays and Saturdays from 10:30-11:30 am.
+The situation changes from from time to time so do keep checking their Facebook page.
 Some home deliveries can be arranged.

 Food Access Services in Oxford